About the Fund

 We expect your team to commit all funds allocated to them by January 2020.

 Can the budget cover personnel costs?
 What about Project Partnership Agreement (PPA) related costs?

-How will you select which applications to fund?
+How will you select which teams to fund?

 Project proposals will be evaluated according to the following criteria: